all-of-us/raw-data-repository/docs.md

     * For a Work Queue, filter participants based on summary information (e.g. age, race, ethnicity)
   * Get Participant Summary (by id)
   * Update a Participant with a new Medical Record Number
-  * Insert results from physical evaluation
+  * Insert results from physical measurements
   * Insert biospecimen orders
 * BioBank to RDR
   * (Google Cloud Storage “add a csv file to bucket”, performed daily)